reecewood97/Dissertation/README.md

-The SVN for this project can be found at:
+The SVN for this project can be found at: https://git-teaching.cs.bham.ac.uk/mod-ug-proj-2017/rmw530

+The ancilla readings and their corresponding correcting gates for 7 qubit error correction are as follows:

 :	M0	M1	M2	N0	N1	N2